mattilehtonen-cyber/ha-plugit/README.md

 - Data: `app-gw.plugitcloud.com`
 - WebSocket: `socket.plugitcloud.com` (Socket.IO)

-Data is refreshed every 30 seconds via REST API polling.
-Monthly and yearly statistics are refreshed every hour.
-A WebSocket connection provides real-time charger status updates.
+Real-time sensors (power, current, session energy, charger status) update instantly via a WebSocket connection.
+If the WebSocket is unavailable, the integration falls back to REST API polling — every 30 seconds while a car is connected, every 60 minutes when idle.
+Monthly and yearly statistics are refreshed once per hour.

 ## Known Limitations

 - Only works with chargers connected to the Plugit network
 - Multiple charger support is not yet implemented (uses the first charger on the account)
-- WebSocket Status sensor may show Unknown if the connection cannot be established
 - The private API may change at any time without notice

 ## Troubleshooting